wabcwang/cf_nise_installer/README.md

 CF Nise Installer is a set of scripts that installs a Cloud Foundry v2 instance to your single machine or Vagrant VM.
 You can build your own 'devbox' quickly with a single command with this installer.

-CF Nise Installer is based on [cf-release](https://github.com/cloudfoundry/cf-release) by Pivotal, [Nise BOSH](http://github.com/nttlabs/nise_bosh/) by NTT Laboratory.
+CF Nise Installer is based on [cf-release](https://github.com/cloudfoundry/cf-release) by Pivotal, [Nise BOSH](https://github.com/wabcwang/nise_bosh) by wabcwang base on NTT Laboratory.

 ### *NOTICE*